 Overall, I am satisfied with the game that I have created.
 I would have liked to made the other numbers humanoid as well, and I really needed to add more props to the environment.
 Things like buildings, dust, and tumbleweed could have really added to the environment.
 If I get the time to work on this game some more, I definitely think it could be turned into a great game.

 The MetroPluse entertainment paper interviewed me and other members of the Knoxville Game Design group during Ludum Dare 28.
-The article features my One Gunman entry.
+The article features my Tex Oneman entry.

-Knoxville, TN – November 2013 – Levi D. Smith presents TTY GFX ADVNTR, his second game published on the XBox Live Indie Game marketplace.
+Levi D. Smith presents TTY GFX ADVNTR for Windows 10, a popular role playing game that was originally released on the XBox Live Indie Game marketplace.
 TTY GFX ADVNTR puts the player in the role of a hero who must defeat the dragon to save the princess.

-The idea for the game was originally conceived through the Mini Ludum Dare 45 game jam competition, where the theme was to create a game using a low level programming language in 48 hours.
+The idea for the game was originally conceived through a game jam competition, where the theme was to create a game using a low level programming language in 48 hours.
 The game was inspired by BBS DOOR games of the mid-90’s, and it uses a graphical style of games that were played through a computer terminal (TTY).
-After receiving positive feedback from the Indie developer community, Levi decided to port the original game to the Xbox Live Indie Game platform so that it could be enjoyed by a wider audience.
+After receiving positive feedback from the Indie developer community, the original game was ported to the Xbox Live Indie Game platform so that it could be enjoyed by a wider audience.

 As the hero, the player must battle monsters across five different lands to gain the experience needed to conquer the dragon.
 Long time RPG fans will find the battle system and mechanics very familiar.
 While on the adventure, the player will meet various allies who will assist the player in progressing through the story.
 Weapons and armor crafted by the blacksmith will give the player the needed power to complete the adventure.